 What’s the Décor Plan?

 Let me say this plain and simple – your life does not have to look like a Pinterest board 24/7.
-We all love Pinterest, but those highly decorated scenes cost money, and you would way rather have a wedding worthy of Pinterest.
-If you have the means, or someone planing the event for you who WANTS to go all out, enjoy it.
-But adding some simple, personal touches is more than enough – after all, the only thing people want to see is you, your fiancé, and that sparkle on your hand.
-And maybe some photos of the engagement if you have them.
+We all love Pinterest, but those highly decorated scenes cost money, and you would way rather have a Pinterest-worthy wedding.
+If you have the means, or someone planning the event for you who WANTS to go all out, enjoy it, but adding some simple, personal touches is really all you need.
+After all, the only thing people want to see is you, your fiancé, and that sparkle on your hand.
+Aaand maybe some photos of the proposal if you have them.

 Who Makes the List?

-The guest list for the engagement party should be significantly smaller than the wedding list, but remember that you don’t want to invite anyone to the party that won’t get a wedding invite.
-Unless you’re having that tiny destination wedding with 10 guests and want the engagement party to bring together everyone you would have invited to a bigger wedding - rules are made to be broken.
+The guest list for the engagement party should be significantly smaller than the wedding list, but remember that you don’t want to invite anyone to the party that won’t get a wedding invite – unless you’re eloping and want the engagement party to bring together everyone you would have invited to a bigger wedding.
 Focus on bringing together the key family members and friends who will be a part of your engagement process, such as bridal party members, parents, and that aunt who wants to help with everything.